 Informative Speech Outline

-An outline helps in the planning and organization of a speech.
-An outline organizes it so that a speaker can see that his ideas have been noted and formed correctly and that the key ideas or main-points fit with the topic and the sub-topics in their respective areas.
+An Informative Speech Outline helps in the planning and organization of a speech.
+An informative speech outline organizes it so that a speaker can see that his ideas have been noted and formed correctly and that the key ideas or main points fit with the topic and the sub-topics in their respective areas.

 After identifying which key topics and sub-topics you will include, you can begin writing the speech.
 However, before you do so, think about how you will organize your thoughts.
 There are four ways in which you can outline your speech: